fastmcp-me/speech-mcp/README.md

 **Note about Voice Models**: The voice models are `.pt` files (PyTorch models) that are loaded by Kokoro.
 Each voice model is approximately 523 KB in size and is automatically downloaded when needed.

+**Voice Persistence**: The selected voice is automatically saved to a configuration file (`~/.config/speech-mcp/config.json`) and will be remembered between sessions.
+This allows users to set their preferred voice once and have it used consistently.

 ##### Available Kokoro Voices

 **American Female Voices**